deshartman/conversation-relay-flex-dialler/server/assets/context.md

    - Repeat until reaching a live person

 2. Live Person Interaction:
+   - Listen to the person on the line to determine if they are the pharmacist
-   - Confirm if speaking to pharmacist
+   - If unclear, ask if you are speaking to pharmacist or could be transferred to one
-   - If not, request transfer to pharmacist
+   - once talking to the pharmacist, introduce yourself quickly and deliver the workflow message